mnberthe/aws-solutions-architect-associate-notes/README.md

 - Pay per provisioned endpoint per hour + fee per GB data transfers
 - Clients can either connect directly to the FTP endpoint or optionally through Route 53
 - Transfer Family will need permission(IAM roleà)- to read or put data into S3 or EFS

+# Machine Learning

+## Rekognition

+- Find __objects, people, text, scenes__ in __images and videos__ using ML
+- __Facial analysis__ and __facial search__ to do user verification, people counting:
+- Use cases
+  - Content Moderation
+  - Text Detection
+  - Face Detection and Analysis (gender, age range, emotions…)
+  - Face Search and Verification
+  - Celebrity Recognition
+  - Detect content that is inappropriate, unwanted, or offensive (image and videos)
+  - Used in social media, broadcast media, advertising, and e-commerce situations to create a safer user experience

+# Transcribe

+- Automatically __convert speech to text__
+- Automatically remove __Personally Identifiable Information (PII)__ using Redaction
+- Use cases:
+  - transcribe customer service calls
+  - automate closed captioning and subtitling

+# Polly

+- Turn __text__ into __lifelike speech__ using deep learning
+- Allowing you to create applications that talk

+# Translate

+- Natural and accurate __language translation__

+# Lex
+- __Amazon Lex__
+  - same technology that powers Alexa
+  - Automatic Speech Recognition (ASR) to convert speech to text
+  - __Natural Language Understanding to recognize the intent of text, callers__
+  - Helps build chatbots, call center bots
+- __Amazon Connect__
+  - Receive calls, create contact flows, cloud-based __virtual contact center__
+  - Can integrate with other CRM systems or AWS

+# Comprehend
+- For __Natural Language Processing – NLP__
+- Fully managed and serverless service
+- Uses machine learning to find insights and relationships in text

+# Comprehend Medical

+- Amazon Comprehend Medical detects and returns useful information in unstructured __clinical text__
+- Uses __NLP__ to detect __Protected Health Information__ (PHI)

+# SageMaker
+- Fully managed service for __developers / data scientists__ to build __ML models__
+- Typically, difficult to do all the processes in one place + provision servers
+- Machine learning process (simplified): predicting your exam score

+# Forecast

+- Fully managed service that uses ML to deliver __highly accurate forecasts__
+- Example: predict the future sales of a raincoat
+- Use cases: Product Demand Planning, Financial Planning, Resource Planning

+# Kendra
+- Fully managed __document search__ service powered by Machine Learning
+- Extract answers from within a __document (text, pdf, HTML, PowerPoint, MS Word, FAQs…)__

+# Personalize

+- Fully managed __ML-service__ to build apps with real-time personalized __recommendations__
+- Same technology used by Amazon.com
+- Integrates into existing websites, applications, SMS, email marketing systems, …

+# Textract

+- Automatically __extracts text__, handwriting, and data from any scanned documents using AI and ML
+- Read and process any type of document (PDFs, images, …)

 # Data & Analytics